LinuxCommandLibrary

 Create a new castle (dotfiles repository)

-Add a file to a castle and replace with symlink
+Move a file/folder into a castle and replace it with a symlink

 cd CASTLE